wbigert/portfolio/JavaGameEngine/README.md

 **Skills: Java, Java Foundation Libraries (AWT and Swing)**

-A 2D game engine that i built during the summer of 2020 with the sole purpose of improving my Java skills.
+A 2D game engine that I built during the summer of 2020 with the sole purpose of improving my Java skills.

 ## Features
 #### Levels